gSchool/glearn-cli/upgrade_instructions.md

 # Update Learn CLI
-Depending on how you installed your cli tool, please use the apropiate method to upgrade below:
+Depending on how you installed your cli tool, please use the appropriate method to upgrade below:

 ## Homebrew
 Homebrew: `brew tap gSchool/learn && brew upgrade learn`